choyiny/cscc09.com/src/content/coursework/project.md

 - Project title and team name
 - Team members with @mail.utoronto.ca emails
 - Brief description of the web application
+- Bullet points outlining how to fulfil "Required Elements"
-- Bullet points outlining how to fulfil project minimum requirements and additional requirements
+- Bullet points outlining how to fulfil "Additional Requirements"
 - Your alpha version, beta version, and final version milestones

 ## Alpha Version (5%) - Github